wohaco/despace/venus_flagship_mission.md

 **Venus atmosphere**

-   - How did Venus evolve to become so different from Earth?
+   - How did Venus evolve to become so different from Earth?:
-   - Was Venus ever habitable, & for how long?
+   - Was Venus ever habitable, & for how long?:
-   - Did Venus lose a primary atmosphere due to impacts or loss to space?
+   - Did Venus lose a primary atmosphere due to impacts or loss to space?:
-   - What drives Venus’ atmospheric superrotation?
+   - What drives Venus’ atmospheric superrotation?:
-   - How do geologic activity & chemical cycles affect the clouds & climate?
+   - How do geologic activity & chemical cycles affect the clouds & climate?:
-   - How are atmospheric gases lost to space?
+   - How are atmospheric gases lost to space?:

 **Venus geology**

-   - What is the volcanic & tectonic resurfacing history of Venus?
+   - What is the volcanic & tectonic resurfacing history of Venus?:
-   - How were the heavily deformed highlands made?
+   - How were the heavily deformed highlands made?:
-   - Is Venus geologically active?
+   - Is Venus geologically active?:
-   - Did Venus ever have plate tectonics & if so, when did it cease?
+   - Did Venus ever have plate tectonics & if so, when did it cease?:
-   - How are geology & climate connected on Venus?
+   - How are geology & climate connected on Venus?:
-   - What has been the role of water & other volatiles in Venus geology?
+   - What has been the role of water & other volatiles in Venus geology?:

 **Venus interior structure**

-   - Does Venus have Earth‑like continents?
+   - Does Venus have Earth‑like continents?:
-   - What are the chemical, physical, & thermal conditions of the interior?
+   - What are the chemical, physical, & thermal conditions of the interior?:
-   - How does mantle convection work on Venus?
+   - How does mantle convection work on Venus?:
-   - What is the size & physical state of the core?
+   - What is the size & physical state of the core?:
-   - What is the structure of the Venus lithosphere?
+   - What is the structure of the Venus lithosphere?:
-   - How have water & other volatiles affected Venus’ interior evolution?
+   - How have water & other volatiles affected Venus’ interior evolution?:

 **Venus geochemistry**

-   - Was there ever an ocean on Venus, & if so, when & how did it disappear?
+   - Was there ever an ocean on Venus, & if so, when & how did it disappear?:
-   - What caused the resurfacing of Venus over the past billion years?
+   - What caused the resurfacing of Venus over the past billion years?:
-   - What is the nature of chemical interactions between surface & atmosphere?
+   - What is the nature of chemical interactions between surface & atmosphere?:
-   - What are the tectonic forces behind Venus’ volcanism?
+   - What are the tectonic forces behind Venus’ volcanism?:
-   - How were the rocks & soils of Venus formed?
+   - How were the rocks & soils of Venus formed?:
-   - What do chemical differences of terrains say about the evolution of Venus?
+   - What do chemical differences of terrains say about the evolution of Venus?: